 From George Washington to George William Fairfax | Friday, June 10, 1774

-More"?without Virtue and without integrity the finest talents of the most brilliant accomplishments can never fain the respect or conciliate the esteem of the truly valuable art of mankind."
+More"...without Virtue & without integrity, the finest talents & the most briliant accomplishments can never gain the respect or conciliate the Esteem of the truly valuable part of mankind."

 Washington to Bartholomew Dandridge | Wednesday, March 08, 1797